chettrick/stm32cubef4/Projects/STM32F429I-Discovery/Applications/USB_Host/FWupgrade_Standalone/readme.txt

  - To run the firmware upgrade application, proceed as follows:

 1. Load the binary image of the user program to the root directory of a USB key.
-You can use the provided binary images under the USB_Host\FWupgrade_Standalone\binary folder.
+You can use the provided binary images under the "USB_Host/FWupgrade_Standalone/Binary" folder.
 The binary should be renamed to “image.bin”.

 2. Program the firmware upgrade application into the internal Flash memory.
-a) Open the project (under USB_Host\FWupgrade_Standalone) with your preferred toolchain.
+a) Open the project (under USB_Host/FWupgrade_Standalone) with your preferred toolchain.
 b) Compile and load the project into the target memory and run the project.

 + After the board reset and depending on the Key button state: